 Dean: We do a variety of different cars ready.
-This one’s on an F12 Superfast, so one of my favorites.
+This one’s on an F12 Superfast, so one of my favourites.

-Amanda: We can talk about favorites a little bit later on.
+Amanda: We can talk about favourites a little bit later on.
 Before we start, let’s talk about–

 Darren: Hold on, Amanda.
 I was looking for someone.
 I did say that I was looking for someone to lend me a Ferrari to give it a try Dean, what do you reckon?